Overview of Mergers and Amalgamation

 - Co-Centric Mergers

 The term Co-centric Merger denotes that the organisations serve the same type of customers.
 In this case, the products and services of both companies complement each other even if they are entirely different.
-For example, Axis Bank acquiring Freecharge; Citi Group acquiring Salomon Smith Barney; Walmart acquiring Flipkart.
+For example, Axis Bank acquiring Freecharge; Citi Group acquiring Salomon Smith Barney; Flipkart acquiring Walmart India.

 - Conglomerate Mergers